 We were approached by the counselling organisation for funding in April and we were all in agreement that the cause was a very worthy one to support.

-On Saturday 15th May 2021, Chairman of Dorchester Round Table, Ralph Wheeler met with Dave Lakins, Trustee from DTCP for the cheque presentation.
+On Saturday 15th May 2021, representative of Dorchester Round Table, Ralph Wheeler met with Dave Lakins, Trustee from DTCP for the cheque presentation.

 Kate Hooper from Dorchester Trust for Counselling and Psychotherapy said: